AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 <h2>Myth: People won't pay for content</h2>

-The good news: Newspaper websites makes money, lots of money.
+The good news: Newspaper websites make money, lots of money.

 The bad news: News publishers don't get most of that money.
 It goes to cell phone carriers, ad-tech agencies, search and social sites.